mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

     Number of Threads: 700.
 This will simulate a number of users hitting your app service endpoint simultaneously.

-    The ramp-up period tells JMeter how long it will take to "ramp-up" to the full number of threads chosen, by default is set to 1 second.
+    Ramp-up period: Default value of 1 second.
+Determines the time taken  to ramp-up to the full number of threads.

     Loop count setting: Select a high number of loops or set it to infinite.
 If you choose infinite, you can stop the run with the stop button in the UI.